Using serializers

 serialized = serializer.serialize({'foo': 'example JSON object'})

-original = serializer.deserialize(payload)
+original = serializer.deserialize(serialized)

 This example assumes a configuration where a JSON serializer is present in the context as the default serializer resource.

-To see what Python types can be serialized by every serializer, consult the documentation of the
+To see what Python types can be serialized by every serializer, consult the documentation of the abstract Serializer class.

 Registering custom types with serializers